The Essential Elements of Neural Networks Explained

 Neurons: The Fundamental Processing Units

 Neurons, or perceptrons, are the core units of neural networks.
 They take in data, do calculations, and then send out results.
 This is key to how networks learn and predict things.
+Each neuron processes inputs through an activation function, which determines whether the neuron should be activated based on the weighted sum of its inputs.
+This process allows the network to capture complex relationships in the data, making it possible to learn from various types of information, including images, sounds, and text.

 Weights and Biases: Fine-tuning the Network